strongdm/accessbot/docs/TROUBLESHOOTING.md

 ## Getting Slack usernames

 Most interactions in Slack are done using the _Display Name_, which can be edited by users.
 For this configuration, you will need to use the Slack `username`.
-You can find this by replacing WORKSPACE_NAME below URL:
+You can find this by replacing WORKSPACE_NAME in the following URL:
 ```
 https://WORKSPACE_NAME.slack.com/account/settings#username
 ```